 — William James

-If you feel like you’re really dragging, don’t continue the torture.
+Don’t continue the torture if you feel like you’re dragging.
 Instead, call a good friend or family member that always knows how to uplift your mood.
-This can encourage you and help you see things from a fresh perspective.
+Tell them how you’re feeling.
+They can encourage you and help you see things from a fresh perspective.